xmnboy/init-dev.js/README.md

 # `init-dev.js`

 Detect various _ready_ events within a variety of webviews.
-Intended for use within Cordova (aka PhoneGap) apps.
+Intended for use with Cordova (aka PhoneGap) apps.

 The functions in this file are designed to reliably detect various _ready_ events within a variety of containers (Intel XDK "legacy" container, Cordova 3+ container,